What it is:

 Sale Price - Purchase Price = Gain

 Note that this formula assumes the sale price is higher than the purchase price.
 If an investor sells an asset for less than he or she paid, this is called a loss.

-Why It Matters:
+Why it Matters:

 Some retirement vehicles, such as 401(k)s and IRAs, allow investors to buy and sell assets within these vehicles without becoming subject to capital gains tax.
 This tax deferral effectively gives investors a larger balance on which to compound interest or returns, with capital gains tax applying only when the investor begins to make withdrawals.

-An investor's capital losses sometimes offset all or a portion of his or her capital gains, lowering the investor's tax bill.
-There is a limit, however, to how much the investor can offset. also that the IRS does not treat the distributions of net realized long-term capital gains, like those from a mutual fund, for example, as capital gains.
+An investor's capital losses sometimes will offset all or a portion of his or her capital gains, lowering the investor's tax bill.
+There is a limit, however, to how much the investor can offset.
+Note also that the IRS does not treat the distributions of net realized long-term capital gains, like those from a mutual fund, for example, as capital gains.
 The IRS treats those as ordinary dividends.